LeonardoMancilha/Dark-mode/README.md

 ## 💻 Descrição do projeto / Description of the project

 <h2>Portuguese</h2> Este é um projeto de modo escuro com HTML, CSS e JavaScript.
-Foi muito importante realizar esse projeto porque estou aprendendo JavaScript e nele apliquei alguns dos meus conhecimentos em JavaScript DOM adquiridos em curso da linguagem na Udemy. <br>
+Foi muito importante realizar esse projeto porque estou aprendendo JavaScript e nele apliquei alguns dos meus conhecimentos em JavaScript DOM adquiridos em um curso da linguagem na Udemy. <br>
 <h2>English</h2> This is a dark mode project with HTML, CSS and JavaScript.
 It was very important to carry out this project because I am learning JavaScript and in it I applied some of my knowledge in JavaScript DOM acquired in the language course on Udemy.

 ---